The heartland Kiwi town where 22 per cent have tested positive

 "Our hapūs are working very well with our communities.
 There is a lot of Covid in the small community, but people are relatively disciplined."

-As of Wednesday night, there were 72 current cases in Ruatoria (including 24 reported yesterday), plus 100 cases which are now deemed as recovered.
+As of Wednesday night, there were 72 current cases in Ruatoria (including 24 reported yesterday), plus 100 cases that are now deemed as recovered.

 There were also around a further 30 current cases in the nearby Waiapu area – which includes the small town of Tikitiki.

-The Omicron variant had not been detected on the East Coast prior to the last week of February.
+The Omicron variant had not been detected on the East Coast before the last week of February.

 Parata issued an impassioned plea late last year for those considering travelling to the region – including those who were from the East Coast but now lived elsewhere - to delay their plans.